matteorizzuto/matteorizzuto.github.io/_pages/about-me.md

 <img src="../images/newfoundland.png" alt="My adoptive home for the last four years, amazing and rugged Newfoundland" style="float:center">

-# Other then Science
+# Other than science
 I am a traveler, hiker, and photographer.
-I enjoy visiting new places and meeting new cultures.
+I enjoy visiting new places and meeting new cultures, and at times going back home to Italy to be with family and friends.
 Books have always been an important part of my life: a recent count at my parents' house revealed I grew up amidst more than 3400 books.
 So, more often than not, you will find a book in my hand or in my backpack.
+I also enjoy yoga and I recently picked up watercolouring.

 <img src="../images/aoraki.png" alt="Hiking at the feet of Aoraki - Mount Cook, in New Zealand's Southern Island in May 2019" style="float:center">